zeta-chain/docs/docs/developers/omnichain/tutorials/staking.md

 beneficiary address is passed to the `onCrossChainCall` function by the user calling the omnichain contract from the connected chain.
 The `message` parameter is a bytes array that contains the beneficiary address encoded as bytes.
-ZetaChain uses `18832` to represent Bitcoin's chain ID, so use this value to check if the connected chain is Bitcoin.
+ZetaChain uses `18332` to represent Bitcoin's chain ID, so use this value to check if the connected chain is Bitcoin.
 Use the `BytesHelperLib.bytesToAddress` function to decode the beneficiary address from the `message` parameter if the connected chain is Bitcoin.
 If the connected chain is an EVM-based chain, use the `abi.decode` function.

 Finally, call the `stakeZRC` function to stake the deposited tokens.
-The `stakeZRC` function is defined in the next section.

 ### Stake ZRC-20 Tokens

+`stakeZRC` is a function that will be called by the `onCrossChainCall` function to stake the deposited tokens.

 ```solidity title="contracts/Staking.sol"
     mapping(address => uint256) public stakes;